 Two key aspects of the policy are that engagement should be in proportion to the degree of significance that any matter has, and that community preferences for engagement should be taken into account.

-Some processes will still require a special consultative procedure including the adoption or amendment of the Long Term Plan or of a significant bylaw, changes to financial policies, or the transfer of ownership of a significant strategic asset (as listed under this policy).
+Some processes still require a special consultative procedure including the adoption (or amendment) of a Long Term Plan or when proposing changes of significance to bylaw, changes to financial policies, or the transfer of ownership of a significant strategic asset (as listed under this policy).

-If you would like more information about this Policy, please contact Susan Moore-Lavo on 03 545 8742.
+If you would like more information about this policy, please contact Mark Tregurtha, Manager Strategy.